tinythings/bunkerbox/docs/reference/config-schema.md

 # Edit this file to customize behavior.

 project:
+  # Environment mode: relaxed (default), paranoid, or dangerous.
+  # relaxed/paranoid wrap passthrough commands in a bubblewrap sandbox.
+  # dangerous runs commands directly on the host.
+  env: relaxed

   # Quota for copy-on-write workspace. "auto" = walk repo (skipping excluded dirs), +10%, floor 5G.
   # Use "10G", "500M", etc. for an explicit size.
   quota: auto